Saffron Barker Wears Crop Top With Denim Ensemble For ’90s-Inspired Outfit

 YouTube star Saffron Barker took to Instagram to update fans with a couple of new snapshots of herself.
 The former Strictly Come Dancing contestant is no stranger to showing off her outfits via the social media platform and opted for a ’90s-inspired look for her most recent post.

 The 20-year-old stunned in a white crop top that displayed a hint of her midriff.
 She wrapped herself up in a denim jacket that was half light blue and half dark blue.
-The garment that featured frayed hems was paired with denim bottoms that appeared to be shorts that fell above her upper thigh.
+The garment that featured frayed hems was paired with denim bottoms that appeared to be a miniskirt that fell above her upper thigh.
 Barker completed the look with a matching bucket hat.
 She styled her long wavy blond hair down and looked very glam for the occasion.
 Barker kept her nails short and decorated them with a coat of white polish.

 The YouTuber, who boasts more than 2 million subscribers, treated her followers to two images within one upload.